algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app.AppDeploymentParams.md

 • **from**: [`SendTransactionFrom`](../modules/types_transaction.md#sendtransactionfrom)

-The account (with private key loaded) that will send the µALGOs
+The account (with private key loaded) that will send the transaction

 #### Inherited from